Granulocyte-macrophage colony-stimulating factor: Function

 GM-CSF is a monomeric glycoprotein that functions as a cytokine—it is a white blood cell growth factor.
 GM-CSF stimulates stem cells to produce granulocytes (neutrophils, eosinophils, and basophils) and monocytes.
 Monocytes exit the circulation and migrate into tissue, whereupon they mature into macrophages and dendritic cells.
 Thus, it is part of the immune/inflammatory cascade, by which activation of a small number of macrophages can rapidly lead to an increase in their numbers, a process crucial for fighting infection.

 GM-CSF also has some effects on mature cells of the immune system.
 These include, for example, enhancing neutrophil migration and causing an alteration of the receptors expressed on the cells surface.

 GM-CSF signals via signal transducer and activator of transcription, STAT5.
 In macrophages, it has also been shown to signal via STAT3.
 The cytokine activates macrophages to inhibit fungal survival.
 It induces deprivation in intracellular free zinc and increases production of reactive oxygen species that culminate in fungal zinc starvation and toxicity.
 Thus, GM-CSF facilitates development of the immune system and promotes defense against infections.

 GM-CSF also plays a role in embryonic development by functioning as an embryokine produced by reproductive tract.

 Genetics

 The human gene has been localized in close proximity to the interleukin 3 gene within a T helper type 2-associated cytokine gene cluster at chromosome region 5q31, which is known to be associated with interstitial deletions in the 5q- syndrome and acute myelogenous leukemia.
 GM-CSF and IL-3 are separated by an insulator element and thus independently regulated.
 Other genes in the cluster include those encoding interleukins 4, 5, and 13.
+GM-CSF contains an AU-rich element (ARE) 51 nucleotides in length in its 3' untranslated region which was noticed in 1985 and subsequently used to discover the multiple functions of AREs in mRNAs.